foundation/foundation-sites/docs/pages/menu.md

 <div class="warning callout">
   <p>
     The above vertically left &amp; right aligned menu are supported in all types of menu's. <br>
-    But as we don't think `align-center` is useful for dropdown, accordion or a drilldown menu, we have just kept it on basic menu only.
+    But `align-center` for vertical menu&rsquo;s is only available for basic menu and is not available for dropdown, accordion or a drilldown menu.
   </p>
 </div>